numpy/numpy/doc/source/user/how-to-verify-bug.rst

 3. Confirm their bug exists
 ******************************************************************************

-So their claim is simple enough, they say that the wrong dtype is returned if one of the inputs of the method `np.polymul` is a zero array.
-Open up a python terminal and type their code in and see if you can reproduce the
+Their claim is simple enough: the wrong dtype is returned if one of the inputs of the method `numpy.polymul` is a zero array.
+Open up a Python terminal and type their code in and see if you can reproduce the
 bug:

 ::